antistatique/drupal-entity-to-text/README.md

 $body = \Drupal::service('entity_to_text_tika.extractor.file_to_text')->fromFileToText($file, 'eng+fra');
 ```

-or for an advanced usage avoiding multiple calls to Tika:
+or for an advanced usage avoiding multiple calls to Tika by using cached ocr file:

 ```php
 // Anywhere at least once in the code (Eg. module.install) in order to prepare the storage.